rhomobile/rhomobile-docs/docs/en/edge/guide/creating_a_project.md

 # Creating a RhoMobile Project
-A RhoMobile project can be created either from within RhoStudio or from the command line.
+A RhoMobile project can be created from within RhoStudio or from the command line.
 Under the hood, RhoStudio invokes the command-line tool anyway, so the approaches are equivalent; both apply the Rhodes open-source framework for building cross-platform apps.

 This tutorial assumes that the RhoMobile Suite and its related components are already installed on your development machine.
 If that's not the case, please refer to [RhoMobile Suite installation instructions](rhomobile-install) before beginning this tutorial.

-## Creating a new project
+## Creating a new project...
-###  With RhoStudio
+###  ...with RhoStudio
 To create your first Rhodes project using RhoStudio:<br>

 - **Open RhoStudio** using the appropriate launch script for your development host. <br>